What is secondary cell addition in 5G?

 9. Network Optimization:

-In summary, Secondary Cell Addition in 5G, as part of the dual-connectivity feature, plays a crucial role in enhancing data rates, capacity, and overall network performance.
-It is a mechanism designed to meet the growing demands for high-speed and reliable wireless communication in diverse deployment scenarios.
+In Summary, Secondary Cell Addition in 5G, as part of the dual-connectivity feature, plays a crucial role in enhancing data rats, capacity, and overall network performance.
+It is a mechanism designed to meet the growing request for high-speed and reliable wireless communication in various deployment scenarios.

 Recent Updates